To be considered successful, a nonprofit fundraising event should be both fun for the attendees and lucrative for the organization!

-Unfortunately, fundraising events are often very costly, which makes careful and timely planning necessary.
-You should have an event plan established, drawn out, and distributed to your staff, board members, and anyone else involved, well in advance.
+Careful and timely planning is paramount as events are often costly.
+Having an event plan established, drawn out, and distributed to your staff, volunteers, board members, and anyone else involved will help you gain positive results.

 1. Define the Intent of your Event